 Experience Australia's highlights and travel aboard the continent's famous trains, including The Ghan

-- Journeys on the Kuranda Scenic Railroad and the Katoomba Scenic Railroad
+- Two scenic rail journeys: Kuranda Scenic Railroad and the Katoomba Scenic Railroad

 - 10 meals including 2 breakfast, 5 lunches and 3 dinners